WiggleWizard/godot-uncruft/README.md

 Uncruft
 =======
-Uncruft adds expressive macro/code generating capability to your GDSCripts so you don't have to hand write large amounts of code.
+Uncruft adds expressive macro/code generating capability to your GDScripts so you don't have to hand write large amounts of code.

 ![](showoff.gif)